 Replacing Jesus and his disciples with psychedelic monkeys has been considered taboo by some, but Ofili has stated that the installation is not intended to be offensive.
 Cheeky, loud, and intelligent, rhesus monkeys are highly respected by certain religions.
 A biologist writing about the first showing of The Upper Room pointed out that rhesus monkeys show more compassion for each other than we do for our fellow humans and this installation of paintings is remarkable in its capacity for simultaneous shock, awe, and reverence.

-Installation of oil paintings comprising resin, glitter, mapping pins and elephant dung - Tate Britain
+Installation of oil paintings comprising resin, glitter, mapping pins and elephant dung - Collection of the Tate, United Kingdom

 Compared to the brightness, optimism and vivid color of Ofili's earlier works, the Blue Rider series provides a marked departure.
 In tribute to Wassily Kandinsky's and Franz Marc's Der Blaue Reiter movement, this series of dark canvases abandon the cheerful style of Ofili's 1990s works.
 Iscariot Blues shows two figures playing musical instruments while a third hangs from a gibbet under the cover of darkness.
 It is uncomfortable to look at, as the hanged figure's head snaps back from the pressure of the rope.
 It is also difficult to decipher; the tones and colors so dark it is hard to discern the figures.